JetBrains-Research/python-ml-type-hints/README.md

 Main pros of DeepTyper -- consistency, indifference to structural information about source code (both pro and flaw -- DeepTyper can be applied to many languages but it does not take in account properties of a specific language)

+## TypeWriter
+Gist -- several RNN's for tokens, identifiers and comments, modified by feedback-directed search and a static type checker.
+Top-k types inferred by model are passed to a tool searching for consistent types.
+That is done in a following manner:
+  1. Assume most prediction by TypeWriter is correct
+  2. Try to set all unknown (not annotated types) to top-1 prediction by TypeWriter
+  3. Run static type-checker on new code
+  4. Try to minimize feedback function (weighted sum of yet unpredicted annotations and type errors caused by incorrect predictions) by changing some predictions to other candidates
+  5. End or go to 3.

+Model predicts function arguments types and function return type separately.
+To annotate function arguments it uses such parameters as:
+  - function name
+  - argument name
+  - all other arguments names
+  - all usages of argument
+  - argument type
+To annotate function return type it uses such parameters as:
+  - function name
+  - sequence of argument names
+  - comment assosiated with function
+  - set of return statements
+  - return type
+Noticed problems:
+ - Closed-world type suggestion
+ - Model doesn't predict anything besides return type and function argument types
+ - Feedback-directed search is slow
+ - Structural information is not considered (except some, like usage sentences and return statements)

+Data:
+  - Internal Facebook code base
+  - `python3` tagged GitHub projects with more than 50 stars, all Python project with `mypy` as dependency on Library.io, total 1137 repos and app.
+12000 files, where 55% of functions have annotated return types and 41% of arguments have type annotations

+Comparison:
+  - Naive model -- considers top-10 most frequent types in dataset and samples its prediction from the distribution of these 10 types
+  - DeepTyper -- reimplementation of DeepTyper project for Python
+  - NL2Type -- reimple of NL2Type project for Python
+TypeWriter outperforms all three presented models both in arguments type prediction task and return type prediction task by app.
+10-15% for top-1 precision, and shows somewhat similar result to DeepTyper and NL2Type for top-3 and top-5 precision, and the same can be applied to recall.
+  - pyre infer -- static type inference tool.
+Comparison was conducted on a set of randomly chosen, fully annotated files from the industrial code base at Facebook.
+TypeWriter outperforms pyre infer, suggesting much more types than static analysis, and in most cases where both tools suggest a type, they suggest identical type.

+Pros of TypeWriter:
+  - code passed through TypeWriter does not contain type errors if it did not contain any
+  - TypeWriter considers task of predicting function return type and function arguments type as different tasks, thus solving each task more precisely
+  - TypeWriter captures some structural information about source code, like usage statements and return statements, unlike DeepTyper